cboettig/labnotebook/_posts/2013-01-24-Data-URIs-for-image-archives.md

 ## Resolution

 I have a branch of the notebook, [image-uri](https://github.com/cboettig/labnotebook/blob/image-uri), in which (almost) all images are converted to data URIs.
-Unfortunately, the images do not display on the Github copy and the branch takes rather much longer to compile, making this an inpractical standard solution for the notebook.
+Unfortunately, the images do not display on the Github copy and the branch takes rather much longer to compile, making this an impractical standard solution for the notebook.

-To address the primary concern is making sure that the archival copies on figshare include the images, I think I will stick with compiling an archival version with Data URIs while otherwise continuing to host the images on my webserver or an external server.
-(Perhaps using my webserver only for images on the notebook and flickr for caching all runs?).
+As I discussed above, I have recently experimented with hosting all images I generate on the local server, removing the dependency and archival concerns of Figshare.
+Unfortunately, it makes for a very large and potentially more fragile site to have to carry around the complete image log, 99% of which does not appear in the notebook but only on Github script runs.
+Keeping only the images used in posts makes more sense, but requires an extra step which is otherwise redundant, since the web being what it is can just point to the external copy.
+To address the primary concern is making sure that the archival copies on figshare include the images, I think I will stick with compiling an archival version with Data URIs while otherwise continuing to host the images on Flickr.

 Archival copies can be made using Pandoc by generating the site using the `--self-contained` option for the pandoc parser in `_config.yaml`, though this is rather slow.
 Then the archive would be the HTML files in the `_site` directory, rather than the raw markdown files.
 While alternatively I could use a script to just render the markdown, overall it may make more sense to archive the stand-alone HTML, since it includes more metadata and the advantages of the XML formatting.